Making an Impact!

 $500 - Covers the cost of a field trip for Learning Out Loud students

-The Social Impact Center is the non-profit arm of Roxbury Presbyterian Church, with a mission to create educational and economic development programs to strengthen the Roxbury community.
-Our recent accomplishments include:
+The Social Impact Center (SIC) is the independent 501c3 organization affiliated with Roxbury Presbyterian Church, with a mission to create educational and economic development programs to strengthen the Roxbury community.

-- Launched the Cory Johnson Trauma Education Project pioneering a new way to engage the community in providing support for those impacted by trauma and violence.
+- Creation of the Cory Johnson Program for Post-Traumatic Healing, pioneering a new way to engage the community in providing support for those impacted by trauma and violence.